Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 ### Part 3: Modeling RNA-seq data

-RNA-seq data clearly violate the key assumption of the poisson distribution `mean == variance`, therefore we an alternate distribution that accounts for **overdispersion**.
+RNA-seq data clearly violate the key assumption of the poisson distribution `mean == variance`, therefore we use an alternate distribution that accounts for **overdispersion**.
 One solution is to use a generalization of the *Poisson distribution* called the **negative-binomial (NB) distribution** which includes a **dispersion parameter** that describes the amount the variance exceeds the mean for genes of a particular expression level.

 We can plot a few randomly generated NB distributions with different dispersions to examine how the dispersion parameter affects the spread of the data.